oscos/launch_school/rb109/written_prep/times.md

 7  p a
 ```

 This code outputs and returns the String `"Bill"`.
-This code demonstrates variables as pointers to address space in computer memory.
+This code demonstrates variables as pointers to physical space in computer memory.

 On `line 1` the local variable `a` is initialized to the String `'Bob'`